 Observing Blocks (OBs) typically last 1 hour.
-Hence, in Service Mode, single OBs or the first OB in a concatenation must take into account the overhead for centering given in Table 41: IRDIS and IFS detector properties.
-In Visitor Mode, the overhead mentioned in Table 41: IRDIS and IFS detector properties should be taken into account every hour.
+Hence, in Service Mode, single OBs or the first OB in a concatenation must take into account the overhead for centering given in Table 42: IRDIS and IFS detector properties.
+Table 46: IRDIS and IFS detector properties.
+In Visitor Mode, the overhead mentioned in Table 42: IRDIS and IFS detector properties.
+Table 46: IRDIS and IFS detector properties. should be taken into account every hour.